angulardart/site-angulardart/src/_articles/low-level-html/embedding-in-html.md

 ---
-title: "Embedding Dart in HTML"
+title: Embedding Dart in HTML
-description: "Find out how you can embed Dart into HTML pages."
+description: Find out how you can embed Dart into HTML pages.
-written: 2011-10-01
+original-date: 2011-10-01
-updated: 2014-12-01
+date: 2014-12-01
 category: low-level-html
 obsolete: true
 ---